NOAA-EMC/rrfs-workflow/doc/Setup-RRFS.md

 FH_DFI_RADAR will decide when radar tten will be used in the forecast.
 Here the example is to use radar tten in the first 30 minutes of the forecast and read the radar tten at 00 and 15 minutes of the forecast.

-# Archive (levels of archive) and clean (control how many cycles we need to clean) process in retro
+# Clean (control how many cycles we need to clean) process in retro